alserene/numpyro_schechter/README.md

 # You can now run inference with NumPyro's MCMC
 # e.g., numpyro.infer.MCMC(...).run(rng_key, model, mag_obs=...)

-# Note: Sampling is not implemented.
+# Note: Sampling is not implemented for SchechterMag; it is intended for use as a likelihood in inference.
 ```

 For detailed usage and API documentation, please visit the [Documentation](https://numpyro-schechter.readthedocs.io/).